CHE3SECAK3/Obsidian_Notebook/Notes/Electric Field of a Parallel-Plate Capacitor.md

 # Electric Field of a Parallel-Plate Capacitor
-- *Two electrodes a distance apart with equal and opposite charge*
+- Parallel-Plate Capacitor: Two electrodes a distance apart with equal and opposite charge

 - An electrode is a charged surface approximated by an infinite plane